RPI-DSPlab/MIAE/experiment/mia_comp/README.md

 ## Abstract

-> Membership inference attacks not only demonstrate a significant threat to the privacy of machine learning models but are also widely utilized as tools for privacy assessment, auditing, and machine unlearning.
-While prior research has focused primarily on developing new attacks with improved performance metrics such as AUC and TPR@low FPR, it often overlooks the disparities among different attacks and their reliability, which are crucial when MIAs are employed as privacy tools.
-This paper proposes a systematic evaluation of membership inference attacks from a novel perspective, highlighting significant issues of instability and disparity.
-We delve into the potential impacts and causes of these issues through extensive evaluations and discuss their implications.
-Furthermore, we introduce two ensemble strategies that harness the strengths of multiple existing attacks, and our experiment demonstrates their advantages in enhancing the effectiveness of membership inference.
+> Membership inference attacks (MIAs) pose a significant threat to the privacy of machine learning models and are widely used as tools for privacy assessment, auditing, and machine unlearning.
+While prior MIA research has primarily focused on performance metrics such as AUC, accuracy, and TPR@low FPR—either by developing new methods to enhance these metrics or using them to evaluate privacy solutions—we found that it overlooks the disparities among different attacks.
+These disparities, both between distinct attack methods and between multiple instantiations of the same method, have crucial implications for the reliability and completeness of MIAs as privacy evaluation tools.
+In this paper, we systematically investigate these disparities through a novel framework based on coverage and stability analysis.
+Extensive experiments reveal significant disparities in MIAs, their potential causes, and their broader implications for privacy evaluation.
+To address these challenges, we propose an ensemble framework with three distinct strategies to harness the strengths of state-of-the-art MIAs while accounting for their disparities.
+This framework not only enables the construction of more powerful attacks but also provides a more robust and comprehensive methodology for privacy evaluation.